-Deployment of the TCFD
+Deployment of ESG macro-markers

-Launch of a direct impact fund dedicated to renewable gas
+1st direct impact fund dedicated to renewable gas

-Cooperation with the OECD on climate change
+Collaboration with the OECD on climate change

-First edition of ESG Best Practices Honours
+1st edition of the ESG Best Practices Honours by SWEN

-ESG team expanded
+Constitution of an ESG team

-First ESG data compiling campaign
+1st ESG data collection campaign

 SWEN Capital Partners decided in October 2017 to completely exclude coal from its portfolios.
 In accordance with Article 173 of the French Energy and Environmental Transition Law (LTEE) and out of an awareness of the finance sector’s key role in transitioning the global economy towards a low-carbon model, SWEN Capital Partners committed itself to the energy and environmental transition.